python-can-define-radio/sdr-course/classroom_activities/065-ASK-full.md

 # Receiving Side

 ## Call this `filereceiver.grc`.

-You'll need this to be running before you start the file sender.
+You'll need this to be running before you start the file sender so that it receives the entirety of the message.

 ```
-Osmo
+                                       -->  Waterfall Sink
+Osmocom Source  -->  Band Pass Filter  -->  Complex to Mag  -->  Moving Average  -->  (Continued below)

+(Continued from above) --> Rational Resampler  -->  File Sink
+                                               -->  Time Sink
 ```